inspire-1a03/pip-2021/github2.md

 ---
 layout: default
-title: Lesson 2 - Learn Markdown
+title: Learn Markdown
-nav_order: 5
+nav_order: 2
+parent: Exercise 2 - GitHub
 ---

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->